 Tour Price Includes:

-Professional guide, travel in an air-conditioned minibus, all meals (as listed on itineraries), two-hour private crocodile and wildlife cruise, camping equipment and fees, reference books, pillow, drinking water (please provide your own bottle) and park entry fee.
+Professional guide, travel in an air-conditioned minibus, all meals (as listed on itineraries), two-hour private crocodile and wildlife cruise, camping equipment and fees, pillow, drinking water (please provide your own bottle) and park entry fee.

 What you need to bring: